ess-community/aiml-blogs/content/posts/Earth-Foundational-Models-part1/index.md

 <center> <span style="letter-spacing: 0.25rem;">• • •</span> </center>

-### Scaling Laws
+### Scale and Homogenization
-What makes foundation models powerful is *scale*.
+What makes foundation models so powerful is *scale*.
-When AI models are trained on massive, diverse datasets with vast compute, they do more than memorize; they discover deep structures, hidden relationships, and patterns that generalize far beyond the examples they’ve seen.
+When we train a model on massive, diverse datasets using large amounts of compute, the model doesn’t simply memorize information — it starts to uncover deeper structures and relationships in the data that generalize beyond what it has seen.

 {{< quote-red >}}
 "If I could use only one word to describe AI post-2020, it’d be *scale*." </br>